 We find Petitioner's arguments more persuasive.
 As Dr. Wilson testified, "[t]he goal of humanization is to retain binding affinity and reduce immunogenicity."
 Ex.
-1138, 103:3-5; see also id. at 26:13-18 (agreeing that "one further solution to the immunogenicity problem that was known before the '213 patent invention was to 'humanize the monoclonal antibody").
+1697, 103:3-5; see also id. at 26:13-18 (agreeing that "one further solution to the immunogenicity problem that was known before the '213 patent invention was to 'humanize the monoclonal antibody").
 Dr. Presta also agreed that "the fact that there were fewer mouse residues in the humanized variant versus the parent led to an expectation that it would lack immunogenicity compared to the parent."
 Ex.
-1142, 112:16-21; see also id. at 112:5-9 ("From what I learned about the immune system and the immunogenicity of murine and chimeric antibodies, I not only hoped, but expected, that a humanized antibody would in fact be less immunogenic than the parental antibodies.").
+1699, 112:16-21; see also id. at 112:5-9 ("From what I learned about the immune system and the immunogenicity of murine and chimeric antibodies, I not only hoped, but expected, that a humanized antibody would in fact be less immunogenic than the parental antibodies.").

-Thus, we agree with Petitioner that an ordinary artisan "would thus have expected that making the antibody more human would make the antibody less immunogenic."
-Reply 16.
-Indeed, as Petitioner correctly points out, the '213 patent "does not contain any immunogenicity data, which underscores that the named inventors expected that humanized mAbs would not be as immunogenic as the murine parent mAbs."
-Id. at 17; see also Ex.
+The record evidence, thus, demonstrates that an ordinary artisan would have expected humanization would make the antibody less immunogenic.
+Indeed, as Petitioner correctly points out, the '213 patent "includes no immunogenicity data for any humanized antibody."
+Reply 22 (citing Ex.
+1697, 245:22-246:19); see also Ex.
 2017 ¶ 19 (Dr. Carter testifying that he believed that the consensus-sequence approach of the '213 patent "would reduce the possibility of an immunogenic response by avoiding the unique variations introduced by relying on published antibody sequences obtained from a single individual").

 In addition, Dr. Wilson testified that immunogenicity is determined by "[p]utting the antibody into a human and seeing whether you got some sort of measurable response that would be regarded as being immunogenic."
 Ex.
-1138, 244:9-21.
+1697, 244:9-21.
 In other words, immunogenicity, or a relative lack thereof, is an inherent property of an antibody.
 As discussed above in relation to the limitation of "bind[ing] an antigen," the important question in analyzing inherency in the context of obviousness is whether the property is unexpected.
 Honeywell Int'l Inc., 865 F.3d at 1355.

 Here, an ordinary artisan, following the roadmap of Queen 1989, would necessarily have identified the framework substitution recited in claim 63.
-Because we agree with Dr. Riechmann that antibodies with the same sequence and structure would necessarily have the same property (Ex.
-1003 ¶¶ 152, 265), we determine an antibody produced according to Queen 1989 would necessarily have the same property as an antibody of claim 63, and thus, would lack immunogenicity.
+Because we agree with Dr. Foote that antibodies with the same sequence and structure would necessarily have the same property (Ex.
+1503 ¶ 273), we determine an antibody produced according to Queen 1989 would necessarily have the same property as an antibody of claim 63, and thus, would lack immunogenicity.
 See Ex.
-1001, 52:55-57 (stating, without supporting data, that "it is anticipated that the optimal MAb4D5 variant molecule for therapy will have low immunogenicity").
+1501, 52:55-57 (stating, without supporting data, that "it is anticipated that the optimal MAb4D5 variant molecule for therapy will have low immunogenicity").
 Even if, as Patent Owner argues, the statement in Queen 1989 is merely aspirational, "the discovery of a previously unappreciated property of a prior art composition, or of a scientific explanation for the prior art's functioning, does not render the old composition patentably new to the discoverer."
 Atlas Powder Co. v.
 Ireco, Inc., 190 F.3d 1342, 1347 (Fed.
 Cir.
 1999).